wedaa/LongTail-Log-Analysis/README.md

 some of the lines even though the rest of the line does not exist.
 This is due to my not fully understanding how the grep -vf command works.

-26) Need to work on code for the "consolidation" server.
+26) DONE: Need to work on code for the "consolidation" server.

 27) KNOWN BUG in LongTail.sh on first run instances DEBUG this month statistics